Does LLM Focus on the Right Words? Mitigating Context Bias in LLM-based Recommenders: Related Work

-Nevertheless, existing research has largely overlooked language bias, which arises during fine-tuning and reflects the inherent over-reliance of LLMs on auxiliary tokens.
+Recent studies have extensively explored bias and fairness issues in LLM-based RS, such as popularity bias \cite{gao2025process, lu2025dual, jiang2024item, gao2025sprec, liao2024rosepo, lin2025recommendation}, position bias \cite{chen2023bias, ma2023large, hou2024large, bito2025evaluating, jiang2025beyond, dai2024bias, luo2025recranker, zhang2024agentcf}, amplification bias \cite{bao2024decoding}, and bias stemming from LLMs’ preferences for specific item attributes \cite{li2023preliminary, deldjoo2024understanding, jiang2024item, zhang2025bifair}.
+Nevertheless, existing research has largely overlooked context bias, which arises during fine-tuning and reflects the inherent over-reliance of LLMs on auxiliary tokens.
 Since existing debiasing methods fail to account for this factor, their effectiveness remains limited.
-CFT \cite{zhang2024causality} seeks to enhance the modeling of users’ historical interactions.
-However, it suffers from notable limitations, including objective misalignment, difficulties in weight selection, and high computational overhead, which constrain its effectiveness.
-These limitations are examined in detail in Section~\ref{sec:limitations}.
+CFT \cite{zhang2024causality} seeks to enhance the modeling of users’ historical interactions, but suffers from objective misalignment, weight selection challenges, and high computational cost, restricting its applicability.
+These limitations are further discussed in Section~\ref{sec:limitations}.